Tonight's Aces game against Las Vegas canceled

 - Tonight's Aces game against Las Vegas canceled - Reno Aces

-- Alek Thomas Extends Hitting Streak to 13 Games, Aces Lose 9-2 - Reno Aces
+- Express Erases One-Run Deficit to Claim 3-1 Win over Skeeters - Round Rock Express

-- Skeeters Drop Series Opener vs. Round Rock - Sugar Land Skeeters
+- Zack Greinke Tosses Two Scoreless Innings in Skeeters Loss to Round Rock - Sugar Land Skeeters

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.